Yes

 A bold double LP composed of four side-long tracks inspired by Eastern philosophy.
 Though controversial, it demonstrated their artistic ambition and conceptual depth.

-See Also: Talking Heads
+See Also: Tina Turner

 Relayer (1974)